 Distracted Driving is Causing More Serious Accidents Then Ever Before.

-According to the website, Distraction.gov, statistics show that in 2014, 10% of all traffic collisions in the U.S were attributed to distracted drivers.
-According to Distraction.gov and the National Highway Traffic Safety Administration, young drivers face the highest risk of being injured or killed due to driver distraction behind the wheel.
-Among drivers that were fatally injured in distraction-related car accidents in 2014, 20% were in their 20s, and 10% were young drivers between the ages of 15-19.
-These age groups have the largest proportion of drivers who are not paying attention to the road when they are behind the wheel.
-And everyone one the road is a victim.
+According to the National Highway Traffic Safety Administration, statistics show that in 2017, 3,166 people were killed due to distracted driving.
+Young drivers face the highest risk of being injured or killed due to driver distraction behind the wheel.
+Cell phone use is highest among drivers aged 16-24.
+This age group has the largest proportion of drivers who are not paying attention to the road when they are behind the wheel.

 In today’s fast moving society, plenty of adults attempt to multi-task while operating a vehicle, which contributes to the heightened statistics for Distracted Driving.
 The car is not an office, and attention should be focused on maintaining safe control of one’s own vehicle at all times.
 We all need to take personal responsibility and say “No more.”
 We need to educate our teenage kids and discuss this issue.
 The experienced distracted driving accident injury lawyers at Graves McLain are all too familiar with distracted driving claims.
 We handle more and more of these cases every day.

 Distracted Driving includes more variations than just cell phone or dashboard distractions:

 - The radio is still one of the larger distractions, as drivers and passengers adjust the music or volume

 - Small children and pets can cause a distraction in a vehicle